MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 1. Choose the **Data** tab, and select **New report**.
 Use Power BI to create a new report from your data or have Copilot help you get started.

 > [!NOTE]
-> You can find detailed information on CI Journeys interaction data schema here: [overview of CustomerInsightsJourneys - Common Data Model](/https://learn.microsoft.com/en-us/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsightsjourneys/overview)
+> You can find detailed information on Customer Insights - Journeys interaction data schema here: [Overview of Customer Insights - Journeys - Common Data Model](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsightsjourneys/overview)

 ## Known limitations during preview

 - You need to have a Power BI premium capacity, Fabric premium capacity, or trial capacity in the same region as your Dataverse environment.
 Power BI premium per user capacity isn't sufficient.
-- Don't delete any Fabric artifacts such as Lakehouse, SQL endpoint, etc. during preview.
+- Don't delete any Fabric artifacts such as Lakehouse, SQL endpoint, etc. during the preview.
-- Depending on the size of data, initial sync may take 30 minutes or more.
+- Depending on the size of the data, initial sync may take 30 minutes or more.
 In the case of large tables, initial sync may take longer before you can consume data in Fabric.
 - After the initial sync, data changes in tables will be reflected in Fabric up to 24 hours later.
 - Initially, only new data (real-time journeys and some outbound marketing data) generated after the date of activating the preview will be available for custom reporting.
 - It's possible that there will be changes (for example, new attributes) in the real-time journeys schema during preview.